tasmota/docs/docs/NeoPool.md

 ----

-Sugar Valley NeoPool are water treatment systems also known under the names Hidrolife, Aquascenic, Oxilife, Bionet, Hidroniser, UVScenic, Station, Brilix, Bayrol and Hay.
-It uses a RS485 interface for enhancment equipments like Wifi-Interface or a second attached control panel.
-All functions and parameters can be queried and controlled via the RS485 interface.
+[Sugar Valley](https://sugar-valley.net/en/productos/) NeoPool are water treatment systems also known under the names Hidrolife, Aquascenic, Oxilife, Bionet, Hidroniser, UVScenic, Station, Brilix, Bayrol and Hay.
+It uses a [RS485](https://en.wikipedia.org/wiki/RS-485) interface with the [Modbus](https://en.wikipedia.org/wiki/Modbus) data protocol for enhancment equipments like Wifi-Interface or a second attached control panel.
+All functions and parameters can be queried and controlled via this bus interface.

-The sensor shows the most of parameters such as the built-in display:
+The Tasmota Sugar Valley NeoPool Controller sensor module shows the most of parameters such as the built-in display:

 ![](_media/xsns_83_neopool_s.png)

-Tasmota commands for controlling the filtering, light and system parameters such as pH setpoint, hydrolysis level, redox setpoint etc. are implemented.
+There are [Tasmota commands](#commands) implemented to control the high level functions for filtration, light and system parameters such as pH set point, hydrolysis level, redox set point etc.
-However, the sensor provides commands to read and write the NeoPool controller Modbus register, means that everyone has the option of implementing their own commands via their home automation system or using the Tasmota build-in possibilities with [Rules](Commands#rules) and [Backlog](Commands#the-power-of-backlog).
+However, the sensor also provides low-level commands to directly [read]#NPRead) and [write](#NPWrite) NeoPool register, means that you have the option to implement your own commands via home automation systems or by using the Tasmota build-in possibilities [Rules](Commands#rules) with [Backlog](Commands#the-power-of-backlog) or the powerful Berry language on ESP32.

 ## Connection

-The NeoPool controller has an RS485 interface, the ESP has an RS232 interface.
-Therefore connect your NeoPool controller using a TTL-UART to RS485 converter.
+The NeoPool controller uses a RS485 interface, the ESP has RS232 interfaces.
+Both are serial interfaces but with different physical specifications.
+Therefore to connect your NeoPool controller to an ESP82xx/32 you need a TTL-UART to RS485 converter.
 It is recommended to use GPIO1 and GPIO3 on ESP8266 side, since the ESP then uses the hardware serial interface.

 ![](_media/xsns_83_neopool_schematic.png)

-The following TTL UART to RS485 converters have been tested with both an ESP8266 and ESP32 with VCC = 3.3V:
+The following TTL UART to RS485 converter have been tested with both an ESP8266 and ESP32 using a Vcc of 3.3V:

 ![](_media/xsns_83_neopool_rs485_1_s.png) ![](_media/xsns_83_neopool_rs485_2_s.png)